IQRootTechnologies/ACCESS_POINT_TO_CLIENT_CONFIG/README.md

 ## Quick installer

-# Create a file called dhcpcd.config and save it on your Desktop {where in the static part is commented}
+# Create a file called dhcpcd.config and save it on your Desktop {where in the static part in the dhcpcd.conf is commented}

 Install RaspAP from your RaspberryPi's shell prompt:
 ```sh